codecheckers/codecheckers/README.md

 1. Codechecker (you!) opens an issue **[using this link](https://github.com/codecheckers/codecheckers/issues/new?assignees=nuest&labels=registration&template=codechecker-registration.md&title=Register+as+codechecker)** (with an issue template)
 2. Community manager welcomes the new codechecker and makes sure all required information is there.
-3. Community manager adds the new codechecker to the [Codecheckers Team](https://github.com/orgs/codecheckers/teams/codecheckers)
+3. Community manager adds the new codechecker to the [Codecheckers Team](https://github.com/orgs/codecheckers/teams/codecheckers) (Note: the team page is not public)
 4. Communtiy manager saves information in the "database" (close the issue with the commit)
 5. Close the sign-up issue.